I don't profess to be an expert in equine welfare, but I have had my own horses, and the plight of America's wild horses is appalling.

-- they are smart and seem to have a second sense about them, and
+- They are smart and seem to have a second sense about them.

 One can look at the above photos and see that these animals are scared and have no clue what has happened to them or why.
 They are not to blame, they are just plain in the way.
 They need our help now.

 The world we live in today is facing many different problems—homelessness, food shortages, global warming, our sitting president under impeachment . . . the list goes on.
 We have those who possess pulse bombs and aren't afraid to use them if the need arises.
 If that were to happen, then everything electronic would fail to operate, for example, automobiles, cell phones, computers, not to mention our military defenses.
 There would be no transportation for anyone, no communication, and no mail delivery.